astewartau/Roguelike-ObjectMap/README.md

 The problem becomes more challenging at the next step, when we must decide how to store character and item positions.
 It's important to realise that characters and items are *not* actually part of the map, and can instead be thought of as a separate, dynamic layer that sits on top of a map.
 This is because items are picked up, characters move around, and often we want to allow many objects to exist in the same cell.

 ## Features and speed
 This project provides a container that can be used as an item/character layer in a fairly general way, and it should work for most roguelikes.
-The container features:
+The following features all work in O(1) time:

-- 2D map cell access in O(1) time
+- Map cell access
-- Containment checking in log(n) time
+- Containment checking
-- Object insertion in log(k)+2log(n) time
+- Object insertion
-- Object movement by amount in ~3log(n) time
+- Object movement by amount
-- Object movement to known position in ~2log(n) time
+- Object movement to known position
-- Object position inquiry in 2log(n) time
+- Object position inquiry

-Where `k` is the number of map cells and `n` is the number of objects.

 ## Documentation and basic usage
 For detailed documentation, please see [ObjectMap.hpp](https://github.com/astewartau/Roguelike-ObjectMap/blob/master/ObjectMap.hpp).